 - show that projects are innovative, impactful and sustainable.

-Please find details in the application guidelines here.
-For any further information, please send request to email@example.com or firstname.lastname@example.org ; or write directly to The National Coordinator, UNDP GEF-SGP, P. O. Box 1423, Accra.
+The full details on the eligibility criteria, preferred bio-geographic areas, country programme strategy, guidelines for applications, and project document are attached this call.
+However for any further information, please send request to firstname.lastname@example.org or email@example.com ; or write directly to The National Coordinator, UNDP GEF-SGP, P. O. Box 1423, Accra.
+Tel/WhatsApp. +2330505740909.